honeybijan/bijan-personal-website/content/project/mixtures/index.md

 2. The **$k$-MixProd** problem handles a discrete mixture with random variables that are independent from one another within each source (when conditioned on $U$).
 Graphically, this can be modeled as a single vertex $U$ with edges to vertices $\mathbf{X} = X_1, \ldots, X_n$ with no edges within $\mathbf{X}$.
 3. The **$k$-MixBND** problem relaxes the independence assumption, allowing for an arbitrary dependence structure among the vertices, modeled by a Bayesian Netork DAG $\mathcal{G} = (\mathbf{V}, \mathbf{E})$.

 The **$k$-MixBND** problem is fundamental to causal inference, where $U$ models an unobserved confounding effect of multiple populations, obscuring the causal relationships in the observable DAG $\mathcal{G}$.
-By solving the mixture problem and recovering the joint probability distribution on $U$, graphically unidentifiable causal relationships become identifiable.
+By solving the mixture problem and recovering the joint probability distribution on $\mathbf{V}, U$, graphically unidentifiable causal relationships become identifiable.
 We have developed the first algorithm to learn mixtures of non-empty DAGs.
 The algorithm involves a two-step reduction from $k$-MixIID $\rightarrow$ $k$-MixProd $\rightarrow$ $k$-MixBND.

 We have contributed to complexity improvements on all three steps of this reduction.